Sign up to the Kings Place newsletter to find out first about our events.

 ‘Words don’t really do it justice – an extraordinary piece of music’ Clash on IIlogical Lullaby

-This event is part of Luminate, the new contemporary music series at Kings Place.
+This event is part of Luminate, a new contemporary music series at Kings Place.